520luigi/PHP_Piscine/README.md

 over time, but this is only a 2 day project.
 It was mad fun, and I got in less than 2 hours of sleep yesterday, but was worth the fun.
 I turned in a mySQL dump file and a install.php file that both initialize the database.
 In case one doesn't work, I got the other.

+Honestly my sites have a lot of bugs.
+It is not optimized and missed a lot of features of customers and admin, but my graders were very generous, so I got full credit despite not deserving it.

 ### Day 05 (SQL Database) 95/100
 Did 21/21 Exercises, they are simple and short, but there could be errors.
 We'll see.
 This is moulinette graded, not people.